-- 1. Describe the spatial relationship between observer, object and projection plane - Describe concept of hidden lines for invisible surfaces for first and third angle projection methods - 3.
-Demonstrate proper use of AutoCAD software for drafting - 4.
-Draw the orthographic projections from isometric views - 5.
-Draw isometric drawings for a given orthographic projections - 6.
-Draw auxiliary and section views - 7.
-Apply these skills in developing new products using AutoCAD
+Describe the spatial relationship between observer, object and projection plane and Describes concept of hidden lines for invisible surfaces for first and third angle projection methods.

-UNIT-1 Introduction
+Demonstrate proper use of AutoCAD software for drafting and draw the orthographic projections from isometric views.

+Draw isometric drawings for a given orthographic projections

+Draw auxiliary and section views and apply these skills in developing new products using AutoCAD.

+UNIT- I Introduction 9 Hours